gurveervirk/agentic-content-creation/frontend/README.md

-# Render Chat Flow - Frontend
+# Agentic Content Creator - Frontend

 ## Overview

-This is the frontend application for Render Chat Flow, a modern chat interface designed to interact with AI-powered backend services.
+This is the frontend application for Agentic Content Creator, a modern chat interface designed to interact with AI-powered backend services.
 Built with React, TypeScript, and Vite, it provides a responsive and intuitive user experience.

 ## Technology Stack